-One thing you won’t forget in a hurry during your stay in Cusco is that it was once the centre of Peru's Inca civilisation.
+One thing you won’t forget in a hurry during your stay in Cusco is that it was once the center of Peru's Inca civilization.
 So in order to understand more about this vast history and civilization take a trip to the Museo Inka.
 Here you can learn a lot about the life of the Incas as well as what was there before they came along.
 You can avail of the Spanish information on hand or pay a small fee for an English speaking guide.

-Cusco can be deemed expensive by some travellers, especially if you’ve just paid for one of the many hikes or treks of its surroundings.
+Cusco can be deemed expensive by some travelers, especially if you’ve just paid for one of the many hikes or treks of its surroundings.
 However, it can be easily enjoyed on a budget if you shop around for where you eat, as well as when you eat it, and also take advantage of some of the free things on offer in the city.

 Check out Iglesia La Companía de Jesús